Word list

 legacy

 If possible, use a more precise term.
 If you do use legacy, include or point to a definition to clarify what you mean in the current context.
-Do not use legacy with any sort of pejorative connotation.
+Don't use legacy with any sort of pejorative connotation.

 let's (as a contraction of let us)